ndom91/newtelco-next-maintenance-mgmt/README.md

 - LogRocket error tracking
 - Keyboard Shortcuts

-## Stack

-- Next.js / React
-- RSuite UI Library
-- MySQL
-- Ag-Grid
-- Algolia Search

 ## Contributing

-There is an API sister project to this one located in the following repo: (`ndom91/api-maintenance`).
+There is an API sister project to this one located in the following repo: (`newtelco/api-maintenance`).
 This must be running during dev / prod to get anything going.

 #### Prerequisites:
 1. MySQL DB